Moomed-Hamed/war-game/src/readme.md

 on the wep there may be custom animations

 ### 🧙 player.h
-player is just a camera glued to a physics sphere
+player is just a camera glued to a physics capsule

 ### 🛢 props.h
 handles static prop behavior & rendering